Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: Introduction

 A natural question, which was only recently settled, is whether a faster rate $O(1/n)$ could be achieved with suitably chosen $\pi^n$'s.
-A positive answer came from another special case of \eqref{generalmann}, namely, the classical Halpern iteration $x^{n+1}=(1\!-\!\beta_n)y^0+\beta_n Tx^n$ in which the last iterate $x^n$ in the average is replaced by the initial point $y^0$. \cite{halpern1967fixed} considered the special case with $C$ the unit ball of a Hilbert space and $x^0=y^0=0$, establishing necessary and sufficient conditions on $\beta_n$ to ensure the strong convergence towards a fixed point. \cite{wittmann1992approximation} supplemented this result by proving strong convergence to the fixed point closest to $y^0$, provided that $\beta_n\rightarrow 1$, $\sum (1-\beta_n)=+\infty$, and $\sum|\beta_{n+1}-\beta_n| = +\infty$.
+A positive answer came from another special case of \eqref{generalmann0}, namely, the classical Halpern iteration $x^{n+1}=(1\!-\!\beta_n)y^0+\beta_n Tx^n$.
+Halpern \cite{Halpern1967fixed} considered the special case with $C$ the unit ball of a Hilbert space and $x^0=y^0=0$, establishing necessary and sufficient conditions on $\beta_n$ to ensure the strong convergence towards a fixed point.
+Wittmann \cite{wittmann1992approximation} supplemented this result by proving strong convergence to the fixed point closest to $y^0$,{ provided that $\beta_n\rightarrow 1$, $\sum_n (1-\beta_n)=+\infty$, and $\sum_n\vert\beta_{n+1}-\beta_n\vert < +\infty$.
 This was the first convergence result that covered the classical coefficients $\beta_n = \frac{n}{n+1}$.
-Using proof-mining techniques, \cite{leustean2007rates} and \cite{kohlenbach2011quantitative} were able to extract convergence rates for Halpern's iteration from the proofs of \cite{browder1967convergence} and \cite{wittmann1992approximation}.
-Uniform rates of metastability were proved in \cite{kohlenbach2010logical,kohlenbach2011quantitative}, while \cite{kornlein2015quantitative} established a rate of metastability extracted from a proof of \cite{xu2002iterative} in the setting of uniformly smooth spaces.
+In uniformly smooth Banach spaces, Reich \cite{reich1980} proved strong convergence for the particular choice $\beta_n = 1-\frac{1}{(n+2)^a}$ with $0<a<1$, and extended Wittmann's theorem in \cite{reich1994}.
+Using proof-mining techniques, the works of Leustean \cite{leustean2007rates} and Kohlenbach \cite{kohlenbach2011quantitative} were able to extract convergence rates for Halpern's iteration from the proofs in Browder \cite{browder1967convergence} and Wittmann \cite{wittmann1992approximation}.
+Uniform rates of metastability were proved by Kohlenbach \cite{kohlenbach2010logical,kohlenbach2011quantitative}, while the paper K\"ornlein \cite{kornlein2015quantitative} established a rate of metastability extracted from a proof in Xu \cite{xu2002iterative} in the setting of uniformly smooth spaces.